strapi/documentation/docusaurus/docs/cloud/cli/cloud-cli.md

 strapi deploy
 ```

 This command must be used after the `login` one.
-It deploys a local Strapi project on Strapi Cloud, without having to store it on a git repository beforehand.
+It deploys a local Strapi project on Strapi Cloud, without having to host it on a remote git repository beforehand.
 The terminal will display a progress bar until the project is successfully deployed on Strapi Cloud.

 Once the project is first deployed on Strapi Cloud with the CLI, the `deploy` command can be reused to trigger a new deployment of the same project.